heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

 ## Security Model

-The user of the HERE OLP Edge SDK C++ is responsible to take care of any security and privacy requirements of the target system.
+The user of the HERE OLP SDK for C++ is responsible to take care of any security and privacy requirements of the target system.